nigeldouglas-itcarlow/Falco-MicroK8s/README.md

-# Running Falco on Microk8s for testing OWASP T10 controls
+# Running Falco on Microk8s for testing OWASP Top 10 controls

 I was working on this lab in two different Github repositories due  to the change from @itcarlow.ie to @setu.ie email accounts: https://github.com/nigel-falco/falco-talon-testing